Bestowinc/json-logic-rs/README.md

 but is a direct alias for `if`.

-All operations are tested using our own test suite in Rust as well as the shared tests for all jsonlogic implementations defined [here](http://jsonlogic.com/tests.json).
+All operations are tested using our own test suite in Rust as well as the shared tests for all JsonLogic implementations defined [here](http://jsonlogic.com/tests.json).

-We are working on adding new operations with improved type safety, as well as the ability to define functions as jsonlogic.
-We will communicate with the broader jsonlogic community to see if we can make them part of the standard as we do so.
+We are working on adding new operations with improved type safety, as well as the ability to define functions as JsonLogic.
+We will communicate with the broader JsonLogic community to see if we can make them part of the standard as we do so.

 Being built in Rust, we are able to provide the package in a variety of